Efficient Transformers with Dynamic Token Pooling: Results

 The results for the experiments on character-level language modelling are shown in \cref{tab:main}.
 In addition to the four proposed segmentation methods, we include a vanilla Transformer and fixed-size pooling Transformers with multiple shortening factors as baselines.
 Every model is evaluated with respect to two metrics: bits per character (BPC; $\downarrow$) and shortening factor (SF; $\uparrow$).
 The former measures the negative log-probability of the language model predictions, and thus its quality; the latter measures the average reduction of the sequence length in intermediate layers, and thus the model efficiency.
-Figure~\ref{fig:mem} in Appendix~\ref{app:shortbenef} shows how SF translates to better training time and memory consumption, as measured on a GPU with an optimised implementation.
+Figure~\ref{fig:mem} shows how higher SF translates to lower training time and memory consumption in practice, as measured on a common GPU with an optimised model implementation.

 \paragraph{Segmentation Methods} In all the English evaluation benchmarks (\texttt{text8}, \texttt{wiki40b}, and \texttt{CC-100}), both whitespace-based and Unigram-based segmentations achieve the lowest BPC, outperforming both vanilla and fixed-pooling Transformers by statistically significant margins.\footnote{We indicate with a $\star$ wherever this is the case according to a Paired Student's t-test with $p < 0.05$.} Moreover, the same two methods achieve the highest degrees of shortening.
 Note that for equivalent SFs, fixed-size pooling becomes detrimental to performance.
 The approaches based on entropy spikes and Gumbel-Sigmoid are generally inferior to the alternatives for dynamic pooling.
 However, for comparable shortening factors, they always outperform vanilla and fixed-pooling Hourglass models.
-Moreover, they make the fewest assumptions about the data and the availability of external supervision, so might be applicable to other domains (such as speech and vision) in future work.
-In general, providing a Transformer with the correct inductive bias for pooling variable-size segments not only facilitates scaling, but also enhances prediction quality.
+Moreover, they make the fewest assumptions about the data and the availability of external supervision, so they might be appropriate for other domains (such as speech and vision) in future work.
+In general, providing a Transformer with the correct inductive bias for pooling variable-size segments not only facilitates scaling but also enhances prediction quality.